linkml/linkml/docs/faq/modeling.md

 The fundamental question is whether you want to either:

 1. define a fixed set of terms in the schema in advance
-2. specify the set of terms via a query (e.g. a particular ontology brannch)
+2. specify the set of terms via a query (e.g. a particular ontology branch)

 See the two questions below for answers to each